khanson679/khanson679.github.io/resources/latex-tree-drawing/index.md

 ## Part 1: Using a text editor

-While you can certainly type bracketed trees right into the web app, large trees quickly become unreadable, and it's difficult to fix bracketing problems.
+While you can certainly type bracketed trees right into the text box in a web app, large trees quickly become unreadable, and it's difficult to fix bracketing problems.
 Furthermore, if you're working on a paper, you probably want to keep the source data for all your trees so you can easily change them later.
-The solution is to write everything in your text editor, then copy and paste into the web app to generate the images.
+The solution is keep the source trees in a text document on your computer, then copy and paste into the web app to generate the images.

 First, familiarize yourself how to indent and de-indent text.
-Open a new file and type a few lines of text.
+Create a new file and type a few lines of text.
 Set your cursor and the start of a line, then press tab to indent, shift+tab to de-indent.
-Usually, have the cursor at the first non-space character is good enough for de-indenting to work.
+Depending on your text editor, de-indenting may only work if the cursor is before the first non-space character.

 Next, select several lines, and do the same thing.
-Depending on your editor, you might need to make sure the cursor is at the beginning of the first selected line (perhaps with spaces in front).
+You might need to make sure the cursor is at the beginning of the first selected line (perhaps with spaces in front).
 Sublime is not picky -- it will happily de-indent multiple lines even if the first and last are only partially selected.

 Now, let's add some brackets.